AusClimateService/npcp/reports/phase1/phase1_report.md

 ### 5.4.
 Temperature trends

-With respect to the simulated trend in annual mean daily maximum or minimum temperature, none of the methods substantially altered the model simulated trend (e.g. Figure 9).
+With respect to the simulated projected trend in annual mean daily maximum or minimum temperature, none of the methods substantially altered the model simulated trend (e.g. Figure 9).
 In fact, dynamical downscaling modified the model trend much more than bias correction.